brave/brave-core/components/brave_ads/core/internal/account/confirmations/README.md

 # Confirmations

-Create and spend confirmation tokens.
+Create and spend anonymous confirmation tokens.

 Please add to it!